kommander/aden/docs/index.md

 Additionally to the dynamic templates and static content, I also generate a `pages.json` where all the routing and configuration information (Page Graph) is stored, so I can run the application without having to parse the file tree again, for super fast startup in production.

-You can start the production build by executing `aden` in the _root_ of your application or by pointing aden to it from anywhere with `aden start /path/to/myapp`.
+You can start the production build by executing `aden start` in the _root_ of your application or by pointing aden to it from anywhere with `aden start /path/to/myapp`.

 <div class="section-menu">
   [<i class="fa fa-arrow-circle-up" aria-hidden="true"></i> Back to the top.](#aden)